Skip to main content

 How does age affect your hearing?

-One in six adults in the UK has some degree of hearing loss, and age is the single biggest cause - 8 million of those affected are 60 or over.
-By 2035, it's estimated that around 14.2 million UK adults will be affected by hearing loss.
+One in three adults in the UK has some degree of hearing loss, and age is the single biggest cause.

 One of the first signs of age-related hearing loss is difficulty in hearing when there's a lot of background noise.
 This can make it difficult to take part in social gatherings.
 As hearing loss progresses, even one to one conversations in quiet settings become harder.
 As a result, people with untreated hearing loss often avoid social situations.

 Loss of social contact increases the risk of anxiety and depression.
-But without mental stimulation from conversation with others, there's also a higher risk of cognitive decline - memory loss and even dementia.
+But without mental stimulation from conversation with others, there's also a higher risk of brain decline - memory loss and even dementia.

 Yet hearing tests - and hearing aids - are underused.
-While about 6 million people in the UK could benefit from using a hearing aid, only 2 million do.
+Around 7 million adults in the UK could benefit from hearing aids but only around 2 million people use them

 Continue reading below